mgmt-sa-tiger-team/sap-hana-workshop/exercises/rhel_sap/2-ha-cluster/README.md

 Ansible Tower.

 ##### - redhat_sap.sap_hana_hsr:
-This Ansible role will ensure clustering is configured and enabled on HANA nodes.
+This Ansible role will ensure that HANA System Replication (HSR) is configured and functioning on both of the SAP HANA servers.

 ##### - redhat_sap.sap_hana_ha_pacemaker:
 This Ansible role will ensure PCS is installed and configured to support underlying clustering at the OS level between